 What others said

-Like our document section, it would be impossible to catalogue every writer or historian\’s view on the Kelly uprising.
-However, there are a number of exceptions which stand out from the maddening crowd.
-In this section you will find some enlightened thoughts on Ned and his Gang by the likes of Manning Clark as well as interesting antidotes and accolades from scholars, intellectuals, and lay-men.
+Like our document section, it would be impossible to catalogue every writer or historian’s view on the Kelly uprising.
+However, a few stand out from the overwhelming crowd.
+In this section, you’ll find some thoughtful insights on Ned and his Gang by Manning Clark, as well as interesting anecdotes and praise from scholars, intellectuals, and laypeople.

 Major General Sir John Monash

-It was 1879 and the scene was the Jerilderie Bank of New South Wales robbery.
-One unnoticed spectator on that Monday was a Jerilderie storekeeper\’s son on the last day of Christmas holidays from Scotch College, Melbourne.
-The storekeeper was Mr Louis Monash, his son was John Monash.
-In the next century John was to become one of Australia\’s greatest statesman and most distinguished generals.
+It was 1879, and the scene was the Jerilderie Bank robbery in New South Wales.
+Unnoticed that Monday was a Jerilderie storekeeper’s son on the last day of Christmas holidays from Scotch College, Melbourne.
+The storekeeper was Mr. Louis Monash, and his son was John Monash.
+In the coming century, John was to become one of Australia’s greatest statesmen and most eminent generals.

-Looking back through fifty remarkable years, Sir John Monash told a journalist that, as a small boy of thirteen, he sat on his father\’s verandah while the outlaws collected their prisoners: Sir John says that he has never been so overawed in his life as when the redoubtable bushranger spoke a few words to him, and for many a month he was the envied hero of his school as ‘the boy who talked to Ned Kelly’.
+Looking back over fifty remarkable years, Sir John Monash told a journalist that, as a small boy of thirteen, he sat on his father’s verandah while the outlaws gathered their prisoners.
+Sir John says he has never been so overwhelmed in his life as when the formidable bushranger spoke a few words to him, and for many months he was the envy of his school as ‘the boy who talked to Ned Kelly’.

 Professor Manning Clark

-Ned Kelly had a remarkable impact on the history of Australia.
-In his lifetime he left an impression on the minds of people such as John Monash, a bush boy in Jerilderie who rose to be the Commander-in-Chief of the Australian Imperial Force during the First World War, on J.B.
-Gribble, the missionary who achieved fame as \’the blackfellow\’s friend\’, on Dr Walter Richardson, the father of novelist Henry Handel Richardson, and on Isaac Isaacs, another bush boy who rose to the office of a High Court Judge and Governor-general of the Commonwealth of Australia.
+Ned Kelly had a remarkable influence on Australian history.
+During his lifetime, he left a lasting impression on people like John Monash, a bush lad from Jerilderie who became the Commander-in-Chief of the Australian Imperial Force during the First World War; J.B.
+Gribble, the missionary known as ‘the blackfellow’s friend’; Dr. Walter Richardson, father of novelist Henry Handel Richardson; and Isaac Isaacs, another bush boy who rose to serve as a High Court Judge and Governor-General of the Commonwealth of Australia.

 Ned Kelly was a wild ass of a man, snarling, roaring and frothing like a ferocious beast when the tamer entered the cage.
 Mad Ireland had fashioned a man who consumed his vast gifts in an insensate war on property and on all the props of bourgeois civilisation – the police, the bankers, the squatters, the teachers, the preachers, the railway and the electric telegraph.

-Ned Kelly became a legend during his own life, and a contributor to the mythology of the bush – the bush as a cradle of mateship, equality, the emphasis on the masculine virtues of strength, and the belief that the bush life was the cradle of much that was different from other lands, the cradle of the Australian, the cradle of the yearning for the life of the fearless, the free and the bold.
+Ned Kelly became a legend during his own life and a key figure in the mythology of the bush – the bush as a place of mateship, equality, and the masculine virtues of strength.
+It was seen as the birthplace of traits that set Australians apart from other lands, a symbol of the fearless, free, and bold way of life that many aspired to.

-Because he was elevated by the bush people and the cultural nationalists to such an exalted role – and yet, paradoxically, was a man who had murdered three policemen – historians, biographers, poets, playwrights and film script writers have always had difficulty in sorting out the fact from the legend.
-They have also found it difficult not to take sides – some portraying Ned Kelly as a mad-dog bushranger, and others seeing him with the eye of pity as the victim of his harsh environment.
+Because he was elevated by bush folk and cultural nationalists to such grand heights — yet, paradoxically, he was a man who had murdered three policemen – historians, biographers, poets, playwrights, and film writers have struggled to separate fact from legend.
+They’ve also found it hard not to take sides – some portraying Ned Kelly as a mad dog bushranger, while others view him with pity, as a victim of his harsh environment.

 Charles White

 In time, Charles used the paper to publish his history of Early Australia as a serialisation.
-In 1890 he produced the eighteen part historical account of the Kelly Gang titled the History of Australian Bushranging.
-While White’s writing is self assured and arrogant, his account was one of the first to acknowledge the important role played by the native troopers from the Queensland Police Force.
+In 1890, he produced the eighteen-part historical account of the Kelly Gang titled The History of Australian Bushranging.
+While White’s writing is self-assured and arrogant, his account was one of the first to acknowledge the vital role played by the native troopers from the Queensland Police Force.
 Charles White died in Randwick, Sydney, in 1922.

 Keep Ya Powder Dry